s7023369667/Padding-Oracle-Attack/README.md

 # Padding-Oracle-Attack
-How to actually code Python to do  the Padding-Oracle-Attack ?
+How to actually Use Python to do  the Padding-Oracle-Attack ?

 •NTNU Oracle Sever: http://140.xxx.xxx.xxx:8080/oracle/xxx